 The type of difficulty your child has with toilet training (bowel training, bladder training, or both) and the potential to achieve control depends on your child’s special need and whether it is a physical or cognitive difficulty and the degree to which your child is affected.
 For some children, it may be difficult to reach the toilet and actually sit on it.
 Parents may have to help with positioning and keep their child in position while on the toilet.
 Other children have difficulties with communicating that they need to go, or parents have difficulty with communicating the ideas associated with toilet training.

 There are some adaptations to the toilet area to help your child with a physical disability sit on the toilet.
-(See Rifton’s Toileting System) For older or taller children, there are raised seats along with safety rails to aid the child with positioning on the toilet.
+(See Rifton’s Hygiene and Toileting System) For older or taller children, there are raised seats along with safety rails to aid the child with positioning on the toilet.
 For toddlers, several brands of potty chairs have backs that can support a child leaning back.
 Positioning your child differently on the toilet seat may also help.
 Some experts have suggested that children straddle the toilet seat or potty chair.
 Seating the child sideways on the toilet may also be helpful.

 Back to Top